-Salt and sugar: two basic ingredients of the kitchen.
+Salt and sugar less is better.
+They ar two basic ingredients of the kitchen.
 In modern times, they have become enemies of a healthy life.
 Their abuse, their presence in many industrial foods in high quantities, has made them become enemies of our health.

 As numerous international scientific studies demonstrate, salt and sugar must be drastically reduced to avoid serious pathologies to the heart and to the whole organism.